Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs

 \subsection{Dirichlet boundary conditions}

-If $B\subset \G$ is a set of vertices, the Laplacian with Dirichlet boundary conditions at $B$ is defined on sections over $\G\setminus B$ by the same formula \eqref{laplaciandef} above with $v\in \G\setminus B$ and the sum over all $\G$.
+If $B\subset \G$ is a set of vertices, the Laplacian with Dirichlet boundary conditions at $B$ is defined on sections over $\G\setminus B$ by the same formula \eqref{laplaciandef} above with $v\in \G\setminus B$ and the sum over all of $\G$.
 In other words $\Delta$ is just a submatrix of the usual Laplacian on $\G$.
 Its determinant also has an interpretation.
-A CRSF on a graph with boundary $B$ is a set of edges such that each component is either a CRT not containing any vertex of $B$ or a tree containing a single vertex of $B$.
+A CRSF on a graph with boundary $B$ is a set of edges such that each component is either a CRT not containing any vertex of $B$ or else a tree containing a single vertex of $B$.
+(When $B=\varnothing$ this specializes to the previous definition.)
 In this setting Theorems~\ref{crsfthm1} and \ref{crsfthm2} have the same statements (where tree components do not have any monodromy term).
 See \cite{Kenyon.bundle}.